daniel1noble/metaDigitise/README.md

       +003_Doe_2013_Fig3.png
 ```

-We have already processed figure (001_Anderson_1935_Fig1.png) along with it's digitised data (caldat/001_Anderson_1935_Fig1), but now have our two new figures that have not yet been digitised.
+We have already processed figure (001_Anderson_1935_Fig1.png) and we can tell because it has digitised data (caldat/001_Anderson_1935_Fig1), but now we have our two new figures that have not yet been digitised.
 This example will nicely demonstrate how users can easily pick up from where they left off and how all previous data gets re-integrated.
 It will also demonstrate how different plot types are handled.
 All we have to do to begin, is again, provide the directory where all the figures are located:

 ```
 data <- metaDigitise(dir = ".")
 ```

 Here, we'll get the same prompts as we seen when digitising our scatter plot above.
-Given we want to processs the new files we have, we'll select `1`.
-All the prompts after this selection are essentially the same, but we now specify we have `diff` plots and as they are loaded in the plotting window we'll be prompted to specify what type of plot we have.
+Given we want to process the new files we have, we'll select `1`.
+All the prompts after this selection are essentially the same, but we now specify we have `diff` plots and as the figures are loaded in the plotting window we'll be prompted to specify what type of plot we have on screen.

 ```
 Are all plot types the same? (diff/same)